Join Our FREE Live Webinar

 The most pertinent revision to the definition of an Illinois broker is the fact that it adds language that – requires a wholesaler to be licensed if they wholesale (flip paper or flip contracts) more than once in a twelve-month period.

 Any individual in Illinois who wholesales more than one property in a 12-month timeframe without the appropriate real estate license will be violating Illinois law – which carries consequences.
-According to this legislation, unprofessional conduct (unethical or dishonorable) may have these penalties:
+According to this legislation, unprofessional conduct (unethical or dishonorable) may have penalties:

 Illinois Wholesale Real Estate Contract